helpll/helplinedustry/README.md

 add planet sectiors

 helpl (and DeltaV partially) will make music to replace every ingame track hopefully.
-currently we have menu, editor, game1, and game8 as the finished tracks (we be workin on launch theme).
+currently we have menu, editor, game1, game8, and launch as the finished tracks.

 ***Ithkuilia:***